junxit/us-congress-bills-115/metadata.md

 - 2017-07-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 384). (text: CR H5936)
 - 2017-07-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 384).(text: CR H5936)
 - 2017-07-19 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-02-28 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-505.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2018-07-11 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment.
+With written report No. 115-297.
+- 2018-07-11 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment.
+With written report No. 115-297.
+- 2018-07-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 511.